ClaireLynn/ChIP/Processing_Pipeline/Read_Processing_Guide.md

 eg.
 bedtools subtract -A -a C00012RK_peaks.broadPeak -b C00016RK_peaks.broadPeak > 12v16.subtract.broadPeak

-16) *Optional 3*: Make heatmaps using Deeptools!

-17) Any further steps will now be completed in R using bioconductor packages.
+6) Any further steps will now be completed in R using bioconductor packages.
 This is highly project specific.